-- (i) The share premium represents the difference between the par value of the shares issued and the consideration received, and the effect on conversion into a joint stock company is considered as well. - (ii) In accordance with the Company Law of the PRC, certain subsidiaries of the Group which are domestic enterprises are required to allocate 10% of their profit after tax, as determined in accordance with the relevant PRC accounting standards, to their respective statutory surplus reserves until the reserves reach 50% of their respective registered capital.
+- The share premium represents the difference between the par value of the shares issued and the consideration received, and the effect on conversion into a joint stock company is considered as well. - In accordance with the Company Law of the the People's Republic of China ("PRC"), the Company and certain (ii) subsidiaries of the Group which are domestic enterprises are required to allocate 10% of their profit after tax, as determined in accordance with the relevant PRC accounting standards, to their respective statutory surplus reserves until the reserves reach 50% of their respective registered capital.
 Subject to certain restrictions set out in the Company Law of the PRC, part of the statutory surplus reserves may be converted to share capital, provided that the remaining balance after the capitalisation is not less than 25% of the registered capital.
-The reserve cannot be used for purposes other than those for which it is created and is not distributable as cash dividends. - (iii) The exchange fluctuation reserve represents exchange differences arising from the translation of the financial statements of foreign operations whose functional currencies are different from the Group's presentation currency.
+The reserve cannot be used for purposes other than those for which it is created and is not distributable as cash - (iii) The exchange fluctuation reserve represents exchange differences arising from the translation of the financial statements of foreign operations whose functional currencies are different from the Group's presentation currency.